 - Deal with an emotional injury such as an affair

-- Prepare for relationship changes after moving in together or having a baby
+- Prepare for and navigate the very challenging relationship changes that occur after moving in together or having a baby

 Couples Definitions